tariq7299/ArabicApp/to-do.md

 - Use Strawberry instead of graphen and use mypy with it for static typing useing python
 - extedn the User model that is created by default in django instead of creating your own user model (Tutor)
 - Create authenticaion page of register and login using graphQL and JWT auth
+- Use BLL method to struct your application, BLL is *Business logic layer* like i want the app to be in three main parts

+    1. UI part
+    3. BLL part
+    4. DATA LAYER part
+    looke
+    // Authorization logic lives inside postRepository
+    const postRepository = require('postRepository');

+    const postType = new GraphQLObjectType({
+      name: 'Post',
+      fields: {
+        body: {
+          type: GraphQLString,
+          resolve(post, args, context, { rootValue }) {
+            return postRepository.getBody(context.user, post)
+          }
+        }
+      }
+    })

+- Formate the code on save using a formatting and vs code settings
+- Use Groups and create groups that will facilitate Authorization